Strangers Brewing Co.

 Before starting Stranger Brewing Co., our founder Brett had been making beer for himself, family and friends for many years.
 His love of brewing with natural, local ingredients began when his granny passed on some old brewing equipment and her recipes for homemade wine.
 He has been making interesting brews ever since.

 As a responsible brewery based on an eco-friendly farm, we strive to be as sustainable and environmentally friendly as possible.
-This means using as many local ingredients as we can, and re-using waste products from the brewing process back on the farm (for instance our spent grains are turned into compost, or used as animal feed).
+This means using as many local ingredients as we can, and re-using waste products from the brewing process back on the farm.
 We use cans rather than bottles as this is more environmentally friendly, and all our packaging is recyclable.
 As a business we will aim to become carbon ‘net zero’ in the short-term.